wordofwarning/wordofwarning.org/current/2018-hazard/index.md

 # CONFIGURATION
 layout: 2018-hazard
 rootpath: "../../"
-is_index: true

 # ABOUT THE SHOW - GENERIC
-artist: "Hazard 2018" # the name of the artist or company
+artist: "Chrissy Jones" # the name of the artist or company
-show: "DO WE SAY ANYTHING HERE?" # the name of the show
+show: "Hazard 2018 — <br>Shadow Girl" # the name of the show
 artist_size: 1
-show_size: 4
+show_size: 2
+header_image:  # to be added between quote marks later on
-season: "Hazard 4|8|2018"
+season: "Hazard 2018 — Shadow Girl 4|8|2018"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values